Get $500 and your FREE investor kit!

 An extensive online encyclopedia offers a comprehensive look at American coins; investors who are new to the industry can use it to search for specific items and learn about their issue date, appearance and other characteristics.

-Lear Capital also provides several helpful services, including a notification investors can sign up to receive when a precious metal’s price reaches a specific price level they’ve identified.
 Investors who are considering selling their gold coin portfolio can also request an estimate of what their asset holdings are currently worth to determine if the sale would be worthwhile.

 What Happened to Lear Capital?

 Lear Capital remains fully operational and committed to serving its clients in the precious metals industry after completing a reorganization earlier this year.
 Throughout the reorganization, Lear continued to offer its full range of services uninterrupted, assisting investors with bullion and rare coin purchases and facilitating precious metals IRA accounts.
-The reorganization was part of a financial restructuring that allowed Lear to strengthen its business foundation and continue its mission of helping clients diversify their portfolios with precious metals.
+The reorganization was part of a financial restructuring that allowed Lear to strengthen its business foundation and continue its mission of helping clients diversify into precious metals.

 ConsumerAffairs has called Lear Capital “a smart choice,” and noted that the company provides market data and insights — potentially helpful information that could allow a client to remain actively involved with their investments.